 Check out The 10 Best Things to See and Do in Taichung and see why this vibrant city should be on your bucket list.

 The third underrated place in Taiwan is Taipei.
 Taipei is the capital city of Taiwan.
 Taipei is an enclave within the New Taipei City and sits on an ancient lakebed, the Taipei Basin.
-During pre-historic times, Taipei Basin was home to the Ketagalan Tribe whose language is now extinct.
+During pre-historic times, Taipei Basin was home to the Ketagalan group of people whose language is now extinct.

 Legend has it that the Ketagalan originally stayed on another island.
 However, a monster would appear and terrorize the villagers every night.
 The villagers were pushed to insanity and left without a choice, they chose to sail the seas.